ikhsannur1996/pentaho-linux-server/README.md

 This guide provides detailed steps to install Pentaho Data Integration (PDI) on a Linux system.
 Pentaho is a powerful data integration and business analytics tool.

 ## Prerequisites
-- Linux distribution (e.g., Ubuntu)
+- Linux distribution (e.g., Ubuntu, CentOs)
-- Minimum 8GB RAM and 20GB available hard disk space
-- Access to a Linux machine meeting hardware requirements
 - Internet connectivity

 ## Why Use XFCE GUI?